JWST+ALMA reveal the build up of stellar mass in the cores of dusty star-forming galaxies at Cosmic Noon: Discussion

-Given that GOODS-ALMA galaxies are selected because they are detected at 1.1mm, the dust in these galaxies may be partially driving the difference in the size-wavelength gradient.
+Given that GOODS-ALMA galaxies are selected because they are detected at 1.1mm, the dust in these galaxies is likely responsible for the difference in the size-wavelength gradient.
 In RGB images shown in Figure \ref{fig:rgb}, we see that many of galaxies contain a heavily dust obscured, star-forming core.
 Figure \ref{fig:cartoon} further illustrates an example of how morphology varies from the rest-optical to the rest-submm.
 Attenuation near central regions, traced by compact dust emission at rest-submm wavelengths, will dim the center at rest-optical wavelengths whereas the rest-NIR will not suffer from the effects of attenuation as strongly.
 This central dust attenuation results in more extended half-light radii and clumpy morphologies in the rest-optical relative to the rest-NIR.
+As noted in Section \ref{sec:sizes}, for the higher redshift subset of the 1.1mm-selected sample, it is more appropriate to describe observed 1.5$\mu$m emission as tracing the rest-NUV.
+The physical interpretation is not significantly different for these galaxies; in this case, shorter rest-wavelength emission will be more heavily biased towards younger stellar populations and impacted by dust attenuation.
+If we exclude galaxies at $z>2.75$ from this analysis, we find that the size-wavelength gradient is only 2\% shallower; therefore, we conclude the the wide redshift range of our 1.1mm-selected sample does not strongly impact our results.
 In Section \ref{sec:mergers}, we consider the physical origin of the dust and the clumpy, extended rest-optical morphologies observed in the sample of dusty star-forming galaxies.